 Table tennis stars from South Korea and Israel are unlikely to take part in the World Championships this year.

-Table tennis stars from South Korea and Israel are unlikely to take part in the World Championships this year.
+Background: Table tennis stars from South Korea and Israel are unlikely to take part in the World Championships this year.
 The event is due to begin in Pyongyang, in North Korea, on Wednesday (25 April).
 But, on Sunday (22 April), the national teams from South Korea and Israel were still without visas.
 The South Korean delegation and a three-man Israeli party arrived in Switzerland last week hoping to join more than twenty-five teams flying to North Korea on special charter flights.

 While diplomats and officials in Geneva argued over the visas on Friday (20 April), members of the South Korean team exercised at a local sporting club.
 But they avoided table tennis -- settling for the less sensitive game of soccer.